Leukemia in Children

 - Chronic lymphocytic leukemia (CLL)

 - Juvenile myelomonocytic leukemia (JMML).
-This is very rare and is mostly found in very young children (toddlers).
+This type is very rare and is mostly found in very young children (toddlers).

 What causes leukemia in children?